Ed94/gencpp/Readme.md

 * Need problably a better name, I found a few repos with this same one...
 * Actually get to version 1.
+* Make a test suite made up of collections based of the ZPL library templated colllection macros and the memory module.
+* Generate a single-header library.
+* Generate a C-supported single-header library.